valasek/web/content/en/about/_index.md

 ---

 I occasionally still program, mainly to stay up to date with trends or familiarize myself with new technologies and their applications.
 A list of software I have created can be found on [GitHub](https://github.com/valasek/).

+At the moment I work on SW for coaches to manage clients and coaching sessions which I use.
+At the moment it is freely available for other coaches as well - www.findacoach.eu.